 - United Kingdom

 There you have China in the second position.
-Coming back to the 2nd largest economy of the globe Chinese economic system has a huge role to play in the global economy; however, the world has been stunned by the Chinese economic growth over years, without a serious downfall or a recession to face China continues to grow well and attain huge hikes.
+Coming back to the 2nd largest economy of the globe Chinese economic system has a huge role to play in the global economy; however, the world has been stunned by the Chinese economic growth over the years, without a serious downfall or a recession to face China continues to grow well and attain huge hikes.

 Chinese Economic Growth Industrial Revolution

-Industrialization was introduced in a book “The Wealth of Nations” approximately 250 years back by Adam Smith, also economic historian Gregory Clark mentioned “Explaining the Industrial Revolution is the ultimate, elusive prize in economic history.
+Industrialization was introduced in the book “The Wealth of Nations” approximately 250 years back by Adam Smith.
+Economic historian Gregory Clark mentions, “Explaining the Industrial Revolution is the ultimate, elusive prize in economic history.
 It is a prize that has inspired generations of scholars to lifetimes of, so far, fruitless pursuit.”
-China proved the economist and the world wrong they very tactfully and knowledgeably rediscovered a secret recipe for growth, to industrialization.
+China proved the economist and the world wrong; they very tactfully and knowledgeably rediscovered a secret recipe for growth to industrialization.

 Recession Effects on the Global Economy

-Not that the Chinese government did not try to control the falling market, it also tried to control the boom.
+The Chinese government not only tried to control the falling market but also to control the boom.
 However, both were not possible.
-If the authorities cannot control the incorrect boom in the stock market they definitely cannot control a sharp fall.
-However, the Chinese government did put in efforts to stabilize the dripping conditions, which gave the economy stability by minimizing the recession by July 2015.
+If the authorities cannot control the stock market’s incorrect boom, they definitely cannot control a sharp fall.
+However, the Chinese government tried to stabilize the dripping conditions, which stabilized the economy by minimizing the recession by July 2015.